projectchrono/chrono/doxygen/documentation/pychrono/pychrono_reference.md

 do not worry about deletion, because deletion is managed automatically.
-In the Chrono::Engine C++ API such shared pointers are based on templates; as we said previously templates are not supported in Python, but this is not an issue, because Chrono::PyEngine **automatically handle objects with shared pointers if necessary** PyChrono::Engine.
+In the Chrono::Engine C++ API such shared pointers are based on templates; as we said previously templates are not supported in Python, but this is not an issue, because PyChrono **automatically handle objects with shared pointers if necessary** PyChrono::Engine.

 This is an example of **shared pointers in C++** :